-On April 9, 2022, the Compensation Committee established and approved the metric for the 2022-2024 LTIP.
-Consistent with the 2020-2022 LTIP and 2021-2023 LTIP, because of the continuing uncertainty with respect to global supply chain disruptions, inflation, labor shortages, COVID-19 and geopolitical instability from the Russian invasion of Ukraine, the Compensation Committee did not establish specific financial goals and again established a 3-year relative total shareholder return as the only metric under the 2022-2024 LTIP.
-The Compensation Committee believes that, given such uncertainties and the resulting complication attempting to set financial targets for the Company over a three-year period, the selection of a relative TSR against the Company's peers aligns the interests of the LTIP participants with the interests of the Company's stockholders.
-The Compensation Committee granted the time-based awards for the 2022-2024 LTIP in a combination of 50% restricted stock units and 50% cash.
+Effective May 1, 2023, the Compensation Committee established and approved the metric for the 2023-2025 LTIP.
+Consistent with the past three years, the Compensation Committee established a 3-year relative total shareholder return ("TSR") as the only metric under the 2023-2025 LTIP.
+The Compensation Committee believes that the selection of a relative total TSR against the Company's 2023 compensation peers aligns the interests of the LTIP participants with the interests of the Company's stockholders.
+The Compensation Committee granted the time-based awards for the 2023-2025 LTIP in a combination of 50% restricted stock units and 50% cash.

-Discretionary Cash and Equity Awards
+• Discretionary Cash and Equity Awards